freekode/tp2intervals/README.md

 ## How to start the app

 ### JAR
+Easiest way to run the app.

-1. You need Java 21.
+1. You need JDK 21.
 The project has executable jar.
    To start it first of all you need to have Java 21.
 You can install any JDK, links to installation instructions [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/downloads-list.html), [OpenJDK](https://jdk.java.net/21/),